 Life often has a way of surprising you.
 You might have a job that is just a job, truly a means to an end… A stepping stone.
 Nothing is wrong with these types of jobs.
-Stepping stones lead you to bigger and better things.
+Stepping stones lead to bigger and better things.
 It takes vision and determination to know a stepping stone vs. the mountain.
 When you lose sight of the grander picture, those stepping stones become boulders, weigh you down, and then you fail to reach the peak.
 I’ve had my fair share of stepping stones.
 I have waited tables, delivered food, I even worked at a nursing home.
-All of these were great stepping stones and taught me things that I still use to this day.
-One job in particular carved the path that I am still walking down.
+All of these were great stepping stones and taught me skills that I use daily.
+One job in particular carved the path that I am still walking.

 I met George Bozonelos, the owner of Gaslite Manor Banquets, through one of those stepping stones.
-I waited tables at a restaurant and my manager (Patrick) happened to be George’s cousin.
-I began telling my coworkers my passion for weddings and my desire to one day be a wedding planner.
+I used to be a waitress at a local restaurant and my manager (Patrick) happened to be George’s cousin.
 Patrick knew I was terrible at waiting tables.
-He almost fired me on more than one occasion for dropping a platter of food.
+He almost fired me on more than one occasion for dropping platters of food.
 What he saw in me was potential.
 Patrick saw a drive and determination that was greater than waiting tables.
 Patrick connected me with George and I began a college internship at Gaslite Manor Banquets.
 I was able to experience every aspect of an event from the sales and logistics to placing food orders with vendors and managing a staff of 20 people.
-I got to work an event from beginning to end and see it truly come to life.
-Sure, I had to do some not very glamorous things like helping do the dishes but in those menial tasks, I saw true importance and then delighted in the fun tasks like linen and cake selections.

 Eventually, the internship turned into a summer job and I was offered my very first full-time position right out of grad school.
 I could not have been more excited.
-The hours were long and I learned the meaning of “working weekends” but I would not have changed a thing.
+The hours were long and I learned the meaning of “working weekends” but I wouldn’t change a thing.
 I consider George to be my mentor.
 I learned how to plan my very first wedding from watching him.
 He taught me to NEVER run in front of guests, even if there is a fire in the kitchen!
-If a guest sees you run, they know something is not right.
+If a guest sees you run, they know something is wrong.
 “Walk with purpose” is what he used to tell me.
-Hurry, but don’t run.
+Hurry, but don’t run!
 I can hear his voice in my head every time I casually walk with *intense purpose* across a room.

 Please enjoy this very candid interview with the man who put me on the path to my personal mountain, George Bozonelos.
 I owe this man everything.